mcorbe/talemo/README.md

 ## Additional Documentation

-For more detailed information about the development setup, please refer to the [Development Setup Guide](docs/development-setup.md).
+For more detailed information, please refer to the following documentation:

+- [Development Setup Guide](docs/development-setup.md): Comprehensive guide to setting up the development environment
+- [Monitoring Setup Guide](docs/monitoring.md): Detailed information about the monitoring stack
+- [Docker Configuration](docker/README.md): Information about the Docker setup, including both development and monitoring environments